Contractor Insurance Built for Saskatchewan Trades

 Our construction insurance policies typically cover:

-Essential coverage for wiring, installation, and repairs, protecting you against fire risks and electrical failure claims.
+Essential coverage for wiring, installation, and protecting you against fire risks and claims.

-Specific protection for water damage, pipe bursts, and installation errors that can occur during residential or commercial jobs.
+For tools, equipment, and installation errors that can occur on residential or commercial jobs.

-Specialized liability insurance designed for the unique risks of working at heights and open-roof exposures.
+Specialized liability insurance designed for working at heights and open-roof exposures.

 Covers interior and exterior projects, protecting you from property damage and overspray claims.